jundalisay/superbnetlify/content/en/research/smith/jurisprudence/part-1/section-3/chapter-10.md

-+++
+---
+heading: Chapter 10
+title: "What is a Quasi-Contract?"
+author: "Adam Smith"
+icon: /avatars/smith.png
+image: "/covers/lectures.jpg"
-title=  "What is a Quasi-Contract?" heading=  "Chapter 10 of the Simplified Lectures of Jurisprudence of Adam Smith Part 1 Section 3" date=  2020-01-01 description=  "A quasi-contract is founded on the duty of restitution" image=  "/covers/lectures.jpg" linkb=  "/research/smith/jurisprudence/part-1/section-3/chapter-9" linkbtext=  "Chapter 9" linkf=  "/research/smith/jurisprudence/part-1/section-3/chapter-11" linkftext=  "Chapter 11" icon=  "/avatars/smith.png"
+description: "A quasi-contract is founded on the duty of restitution"
-+++
+weight: 24
+---

 A quasi-contract is founded on the duty of restitution.